Mumford & Sons Return Home Renewed And Reignited At The O2 Arena

 After a delicate acoustic Guiding Light, the band return to the main stage for White Blank Page, its raw emotion landing with renewed weight.
 As Ditmas begins, Mumford takes off again — sprinting into the arena, climbing to the top of the first tier, circling the venue, then plunging back down into the standing crowd before charging through to the stage, tracked by a single spotlight as The O2 reaches fever pitch.

 There’s no let-up from there.
 The Cave turns the arena into a sea of raised phones, Roll Away Your Stone keeps feet stomping, and 2025 album title track Rushmere leans into classic Mumford territory.
-The main set closes with The Wolf, fireworks cascading from the roof toward the stage as the song’s ferocity rattles the building.
+The main set closes with The Wolf, a curtain of fireworks cascading from the roof toward the stage as the song’s ferocity rattles the building.

 Mumford & Sons @ The O2